w3c/wot/workshop/ws2/demos-2019-Munich/README.md

 Scenario: Automatically alert and protect citizens when a chemical plant has an accident

 ### Description
-An environment sensor is capable of measuring air quality by measuring the oxygen level.
+An environment sensor is measuring air quality of a chemical plant.
-When a low oxygen condition is detected by the Oracle IoT-Cloud Service Asset Monitoring application, connected devices take the appropriate action to protect and alert citizens, such as draining a tank in the factory, turning off all air-conditioners, flash alert and warning lights, pubish alert messages and make voice announcements.
+When a critical condition is detected by the Oracle IoT-Cloud Service Asset Monitoring application, connected devices take the appropriate action to protect and alert citizens, such as draining a tank in the factory, turning off all air-conditioners, flash alert and warning lights, pubish alert messages and make voice announcements.